sneat/foundryvtt-world-id-reset/readme.md

   ./foundryvtt-world-id-reset [flags]

 Flags:
-  -h, --help            help for foundryvtt-world-id-reset -p, --path string     The path to the "worlds/" folder you wish to parse.
+  -h, --help            Displays the help
+  -p, --path string     The path to the "worlds" folder you wish to parse.
 It should contain the "world.json" file.
 Defaults to the current directory.
   -v, --verbose         Whether to output verbose logging.
 ```